What a versatile 16" bike! Comes with a set of tires for trails and another for paved roads, and 8 color choices.

 Weighing in at 14.8 lbs. (with pedals and road tires), the Frog 48 is one of the lightest 16″ bikes on the market.
 Light and nimble, the Frog 48 is sure to help young riders build confidence.

 Compared to the Islabikes CNOC 16 (no longer available in the US) and the WOOM3, the Frog 48 did have a more aggressive body position for our 5-year-old tester in 5T clothes, even with the handlebars set at their highest position.
 While it didn’t bother him in the slightest, really timid riders may be more comfortable on a more upright bike.

 With a gain ratio of 3.5, the Frog is also properly geared for beginning to intermediate riders – not too low and not too high.
 The mid-range gain ratio allows the pedals to start moving with minimal effort, while still allowing the rider to gain desirable speeds without excessive pedal spinning.

 The Frog’s straight crank arms help to maintain a low Q-factor (width between pedals) to allow for maximum leverage on the pedals.
-Additionally, the bottom bracket is set lower to the ground, which not only helps the rider get maximum leverage with every pedal stroke, but lowers the center-of-gravity of the bike for better balance.
-More in-depth explanations of the importance of a low bottom bracket and a narrow Q-factor can be found in our article What to Look for When Purchasing a Child’s Bike.
+Additionally, the bottom bracket is set lower to the ground, which not only helps the rider get maximum leverage with every pedal stroke but lowers the center-of-gravity of the bike for better balance.
+More in-depth explanations of the importance of a low bottom bracket and a narrow Q-factor can be found in our article Kids Bikes: How to Choose.

 The free bike shop professional assembly, customization options, and included accessories make the Frog 48 a win-win choice for many families.
 With two sets of tires, fun fenders, and coming in SIX different colors, the Frog 48 is sure to accommodate the needs and wants of most young riders.